Our Senior Management Team consists of our Chief Executive, Mark Waddington, and Pete Garratt, Michela Costa, Angharad McKenzie and Mark Shadrack.

 CEO

-Mark has been CEO of Hope and Homes for Children for ten years, since 2012.
+Mark has been CEO of Hope and Homes for Children since 2012.
 During that time, he’s worked with colleagues to build on the firm foundations laid by his predecessors to almost treble our income and treble our impact.
 He spends much of his time building partnerships with other organisations, including with the private sector, to mobilise the skills and resources needed to help progress our ambition to make orphanages an unacceptable way of caring for children.

 Mark is clear about his motivation: